 6. Basic numeracy (numbers and their relations, orders of magnitude, etc.) (Class X level), Data interpretation (charts, graphs, tables, data sufficiency etc. – Class X level).

-Only after successfully clearing the cut off marks of the prelims exam, candidates would be allowed to write the Mains exam.
-It is the scoring and rank deciding stage of the exam process.
-The Mains exam tests the candidate’s academic knowledge and their ability to present the understanding according to the requirements of the question in a time-bound manner.
-The Mains exam comprises of nine papers.
-Candidates can check the UPSC Mains Syllabus and Exam Pattern in the table below.
+The candidates qualifying prelims exam will be eligible to appear for the Mains exam.
+It is the scoring and rank-deciding stage of the exam process and candidates have to qualify for each paper.
+The Mains exam tests the candidate’s academic knowledge and ability to present the understanding according to the requirements of the question in a time-bound manner.
+UPSC Syllabus 2023 with Exam pattern for Mains exam is given below.

-1. There are two qualifying paper in the mains exam, Namely "Paper A" and "Paper B" of 300 marks each.
+1. There are two qualifying papers in the mains exam, Namely "Paper A" and "Paper B" of 300 marks each.

 2. Two Qualifying Papers are "Any Indian Language from Eight Schedule " and "English Language Paper".